+Yellowstone and Grand Teton are two of the best national parks in the United States for viewing wildlife.
+These two parks are part of the Greater Yellowstone Ecosystem (GYE), which covers 19 million acres in Wyoming, Montana and Idaho.
+Each year, millions of people visit these areas, many of whom travel here specifically to see the variety of animals that roam freely in this region.
 In the GYE, the "Big Five" refers to the most popular animals that visitors hope to see in the parks-American bison, elk, gray wolves, grizzly bears and moose.
 Whether you are driving, cycling, hiking, rafting, kayaking, cross-country skiing, snowshoeing or just sitting on a bench, you are sure to see a variety of animals during your visit, but the Big Five continue to win the hearts of our guests during their Backroads vacations.

+Moose are a fairly frequent yet very special animal to spot when visiting the parks.
+Moose tend to hang out in marshy meadows or along the banks of rivers and lakes.
+They usually travel solo or in small groups.
+The long legs of moose allow them to run through a forest of downed logs at full gallop and trudge through deep snow that deer and elk tend to avoid in the winter time.
+Around 800 moose inhabit the GYE, with the majority of them found in Grand Teton National Park.
+Their ability to roam freely has been restricted in past decades due to fencing from ranches that have been grandfathered into national park land but the Jackson Hole Wildlife Foundation, with the help of volunteers, is currently working on removing miles of obsolete barbed-wire fencing.
+Adult moose can weigh over 1,000 lbs and be over 7 ft tall at their shoulders!
 With such abundant wildlife and the unparalleled remoteness of Yellowstone and Grand Teton National Parks, visiting the parks can make you feel like you are going back in time to explore the Wild West.
-At one time this was a completely pristine area, when animals were exponentially more abundant and free to roam without the stress of human impact.
+At one time this was a region when animals were exponentially more abundant and free to roam without the stress of human impact.
 In order to preserve what is still left of this wild frontier, we need to make a concerted effort to educate ourselves about wildlife and how to recreate responsibly.
-For example: always view wildlife from a distance; keep food contained at all times; or spend time volunteering with a local conservation group.
-The more people know about our natural environment, the greater their appreciation will be for efforts to protect these sacred landscapes.
+Always view wildlife from a distance.
+Keep food contained at all times.
+Consider spending time volunteering with a local conservation group.
+The more we know about our natural environment, the greater our appreciation will be for efforts to protect these sacred landscapes.

-* Photographs provided by Josh Metten, a Jackson Hole-based naturalist and photographer.
+To learn more, here are links to additional information: www.nps.gov www.greateryellowstone.org www.migrationinitiative.org www.jhwildlife.org Jackson Hole Ecotour Adventures * Photographs provided by Josh Metten, a Jackson Hole-based naturalist and photographer.
 Visit https://www.facebook.com/JoshMettenPhotography/